 Nevertheless, some businesses fail to achieve desired results because they fall victim to several crucial mistakes.
 One such error is not making the customer the centre of all decisions in the loyalty programme.

 This can be the difference between merely functional loyalty programmes and truly effective ones.

 - Failure to communicate programmes effectively

-- Lack of relevant and engaging rewards
+- Not being able to target specific demographics with relevant and engaging rewards

 - Complicated programme structure and layout